 Cascade Mountain’s Snow Tube Park opens when we either receive enough natural snow or temperatures get cold enough to make snow.
 The Snow Tube Park usually opens at a later date than the ski slopes.
 Please check the Snow Tubing section of our website for more information on when snow tubing will open.

 We do not currently have age or height restrictions in place for snow tubing.
-It is up to the parent/guardian of the child to determine if the child can safely tube alone or if they must be accompanied by an adult.
+It is up to the parent/guardian of the child to determine if the child can safely tube alone.

 The longest trail at Cascade Mountain is called “Far Out”, a beginner cruiser trail that takes you past old growth forests, waterfalls, rock formations and more scenic terrain.
 It is 5,300 feet long, or just over a mile.
 Adele’s Alley, also a beginner trail, is about a mile long, also.

-There are 11 lifts including 2 high speed detachable quad chairs, 2 fixed quad chairs, 3 triple chairs, 2 double chairs, one tow rope, and one Magic Carpet.
+- There are 11 lifts including 2 high speed detachable quad chairs, 2 fixed quad chairs, 2 triple chairs, 2 double chairs, one tow rope, and two Magic Carpets (one at TubeTown).

 Cascade Mountain is located between Madison and the Wisconsin Dells on Interstate 90/94.
 We are 15 to 20 minutes south of the Wisconsin Dells and 30 minutes northwest of Madison.
 Please see the Getting Here section of the website for directions.